PJ-Mog/VSmod-Compass2/README.md

 ## Collaboration?

-I am no artist.
-If you would like to help improve the look of anything, feel free to contact me on the Vintage Story Discord (JapanHasRice) or submit a pull request on the github repo.
+If you have any suggestions or requests or would like to contribute, especially for modeling and animation, feel free to contact me on the Vintage Story Discord (JapanHasRice) or submit a pull request on the github repo.